One of the things that the HackMyCF ColdFusion server security scanner looks for, is if the /CFIDE/scripts/

 or/cf_scripts/scripts/

-You may not!
-In that case you can just block it on your web server.
+directory, you can instead just block it on your web server.
 This provides the best security because you have just reduced your attack surface.

 , cfdiv